You might describe Arvind Malhotra as the stereotypical absent-mind professor.

 “We’re not looking at the emerging economies of now, but what will be hot 10 years from now,” says Malhotra.
 The goal is to teach students their role as business leaders in an increasingly global marketplace.
 “They are learning about giving back to society what they take from it.”

 That theme continues in his Global Immersion capstone course, in which students see firsthand how businesses operate in different countries and learn about the influence of social and cultural dynamics, as well as how to give back to society.
 His students have studied in Hong Kong, Japan, Columbia, Peru, Chile, Vietnam, Thailand and Singapore.
 Next on the itinerary are Estonia and Russia.

 “I want to students to explore how entrepreneurship is so fundamental to vibrant economies regardless of socio-political orientation of the country,” says Malhotra.

 Seeing the world with his students is good for his soul, too.
 “I love traveling with students,” he says.
 “It teaches me as much as it teaches them.”

 Malhotra is committed to challenging his students.
 “At the end of the day, I’m a professor,” he says.
 “My students want to be better leaders and better global citizens.
 They want rich experiences outside of the class.”

 His commitment earned him the 2016 Weatherspoon Award for Excellence in MBA Teaching.
-Student nominations cited his humility, ability to refresh his courses so they never get stale and willingness to forge friendships with them.
+Student nominations cited his humility, his ability to refresh his courses so they never get stale and his willingness to forge friendships with them.